-- 1. State Parties shall establish legally mandated national Road Safety Lead Agencies, with cross-sectorial coordination responsibilities within three (3) years after the signing this Charter. - 2.
-The responsibilities of the Lead Agencies shall among other include: - a) Policy advice to Government on matters of Road Safety across sectors; - b) Formulation and coordination of the implementation of road safety strategies.
+- 1. State Parties shall establish legally mandated national road safety lead agencies, with cross-sectorial coordination responsibilities within three (3) years after the ratification or accession this Charter. - 2.
+The responsibilities of the lead agencies shall among others include: - a) Policy advice to Government on matters of Road Safety across sectors; - b) Formulation and coordination of the implementation of road safety strategies.